Home Chemistry Biochemistry Ribonucleic Acid (RNA)

 The polyribosome is bound to two tRNAs where each of which is attached to its specific amino acid.
 The site of attachment of each tRNA to the mRNA is determined by the anticodon of the tRNA molecule.
 The anticodon is complementary to the codon of mRNA.
 Therefore, each tRNA having a particular anticodon is always attached to a specific amino acid.

-The combination of each amino acid with specific tRNA and charged tRNA to a specific site of mRNA is called translation.
+The combination of each amino acid with a specific tRNA and charged tRNA to a specific site of mRNA is called translation.
 The genetic code specified in mRNA is now translated into amino acid sequences of its particular protein.

 Ribosomal RNA (rRNA)

-Ribosomal ribonucleic acid (rRNA) is a non-coding type of RNA which is essential to all cells.
+Ribosomal ribonucleic acid (rRNA) is a non-coding type of RNA that is essential to all cells.
 It is the structural component of ribosomes.
 Ribosomes contain approximately 60 percent of rRNA and 40 percent of proteins by mass.

 The function of rRNAs is very similar for all species because the core function of the ribosome is nearly the same for different organisms.
 The actual sequence of the nucleotides in rRNAs does vary between species but the main function of rRNA is the same.